jlyonsmith/HowTo/macOS/Developer_System_Setup.md

 Add `brew` to the path with `export PATH=$PATH:/opt/homebrew/bin`.
 Run `brew doctor` and _fix all the problems that it tells you about_.

-> You *do not need to or want* to be `sudo` when you install Homebrew.
+> You *do not want* to be `sudo` when you install Homebrew.
 If you have installed Homebrew with `sudo`, uninstall it and re-install as yourself.

 ## SSH